When is Pilgrimage?

 What if I have special needs?

-Heritage Lodge is handicapped accessible, and we can accommodate many special needs, whether dietary or physical.
+Heritage Lodge is handicap accessible, and we can accommodate many special needs, whether dietary or physical.
 Make sure to list any needs on the registration form.

 Are cell phones allowed?